AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-generate Agora Chat app tokens for authentication.md

 ### Convert an app token

-Before you call Agora Chat RESTful APIs, you need to convert the app token to an Agora Chat app token in order to use Agora Chat.
+Before you call Agora Chat REST APIs, you need to convert the app token to an Agora Chat app token in order to use Agora Chat.

 > Note: The validity period of an Agora Chat app token is subject to that of the app token generated by your token server.
 >